SimonChen1997/DNA_methylation_starvation_response/README.md

 **✨If you are using the method in this repository, please cite our paper:**

-*Growth phase-related DNA methylation and localized DNA fragment density variation in Escherichia coli and Lactobacillus acidophilus genomes*
+Chen Z, Ong CT, Chau D, Ross EM. *Growth phase-related DNA methylation and localized DNA fragment density variation in Escherichia coli and Lactobacillus acidophilus genomes*, *Epigenomes*.
+2026; 10(3):57.

-DOI: xxxxxx
+DOI: 10.3390/epigenomes10030057